w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 General instructions to send a transfer can be found on [this support page](https://support.polkadot.network/support/solutions/articles/65000170304-how-to-send-transfer-funds-out-of-your-dot-account-on-the-polkadot-js-ui).
-To sign transactions with your Ledger nano check
+To sign transactions with your Ledger Nano check
 [this support article](https://support.polkadot.network/support/solutions/articles/65000181994) or see [this video tutorial](https://youtu.be/gbvrHzr4EDY?t=579).

 ## Receiving a Transfer

-To receive a transfer on the accounts stored on your Ledger device, you must provide the sender (i.e. the payer) with your address.
+To receive a transfer on the accounts stored on your Ledger device, you must provide the sender (i.e., the payer) with your address.
 To do so, follow the instructions on [this support page](https://support.polkadot.network/support/solutions/articles/65000181866-how-to-receive-dot-to-my-account-on-polkadot-js-ui).

 :::caution Before giving anyone your address